-During his childhood, Robert was introduced to distance running, skiing and sailing, sports with which he is passionate about to this day.
-His earliest skiing experiences were via rope tows on Mt Kosciouszko, and in the summer he was sailing at Daveys Bay in Mt Eliza.
-He now skis at Mt Hotham and in Europe, has ski-toured from Hotham to Falls Creek and back in a day and competed the famous 5 day “Haute Route” from Chamonix to Zermatt.
-He still sails and can be seen on Port Philip Bay in the summer on his Sabre dingy or on an iconic couta boat.
+During his childhood, Robert was introduced to distance running, skiing, and sailing, sports with which he is passionate about to this day.
+His earliest skiing experiences were via rope tows on Mt Kosciuszko, and in the summer he was sailing at Daveys Bay in Mt Eliza.
+He now skis at Mt Hotham and in Europe, has ski-toured from Hotham to Falls Creek and has competed the famous 5 day “Haute Route” from Chamonix to Zermatt.
+He still sails and can be seen on Port Philip Bay in the summer on his Sabre dingy or on an iconic wooden couta boat.
 It’s a sense of adventure, pitting oneself against the physical and mental challenges of nature, and the ability to overcome seamlessly impossible obstacles that, in part, drives his commitment to succeed.
 This, all in spite of the challenges he’s encountered during the past 20 years in manufacturing.
-In his youth, Robert was a sub-elite distance runner where is favourite distance was the 1500 metres.
+In his youth, Robert was a sub-elite distance runner where his is favourite distance was the 1500 metres - where he ran low 3.50s.
 He still enjoys running, competing in a cross country competition on Saturdays during the winter – where he is now “running for his life”.

 Each role Robert held in business development, marketing, sales and management imparted a valuable lesson, but perhaps none more so than Herbert Adams.
 The business was turned around under Robert’s stewardship from a brand that consumers had deserted to one that they again embraced.
 This understanding and identification with the consumer drives Palm Products today.